Platon Rozhdestvensky: Arrival in America

 Platon was elected as Archbishop of North America for the first time on June 8, 1907, where he would preside for the next seven years.
 He faced many challenges including a priest shortage, ethnic nationalism amongst the diaspora populations, and unpopularity of the church (in part due to resistance towards Russian hegemony).
 Platon's primary concern was the question of administering Ukrainian and Russian churches, and most ethnic missions were largely overlooked.
 In December 1908, he also founded the Russian Orthodox Christian Immigrant Society of North America, with the goal of protecting newly arrived immigrants from Austria-Hungary, Galicia, and Russia.
 In 1909, he was recalled to Russia briefly to serve on the Most Holy Synod.

 Under Platon's leadership, efforts were made to nationalize the church.
 In February 1908, Platon organized an Albanian Orthodox Mission in America that included six parishes in Hudson, Massachusetts led by Bishop Fan Noli in response to the Hudson Incident, in which a petition was made by the local Albanian population after an independently owned Greek church refused to bury an Albanian nationalist.
 In 1909, a bill was vetoed by Governor Charles E. Hughes in the New York State Legislature after protests by the local Greek population.
 The law would have effectively placed the Greek parishes under Russian control.
 In a letter to Dean Pashkovsky discussing the possibility of a more unified church in North America, Platon expressed frustration with the Greek led opposition, stating "...it seems it [a unified leadership] is unfeasible when taking into consideration the self sufficiency of the Greeks...in all matters religion and faith".
 In 1913, a group of 19 Serbian churches briefly seceded until reconciliation was made in which the Russian delegation agreed to be more solicitous of Serbian complaints.

-In 1912, he moved the first seminary in North America, St. Tikhon's, from Minneapolis, Minnesota to Tenafly, New Jersey in order to be closer to church administration, and was renamed St. Platon's Seminary.
+In 1912, he moved the first seminary in North America, St. Tikhon's, from Minneapolis, Minnesota to Tenafly, New Jersey in order to be closer to church administration; it was renamed St. Platon's Seminary.
 It was closed down in 1923 due to financial difficulties.